-The flexible displays hype is huge, and there is currently an ongoing battle in the flexible OLED market.
+The hype for flexible displays is huge, and there’s an ongoing battle in the flexible OLED market.
 Chinese actors such as BOE, Visionox, and Royole are making massive investments to scale up production and break the South Korean monopoly.
 But what should the flexible displays be used for?
 Is there room for low-cost flexible segment displays on the market?

 What is a flexible display?

 The most common flexible display is flexible OLED technology.
 There are also other flexible display technologies, such as flexible EPD and flexible electrochromic displays.
-A flexible display is fundamentally the same thing as any other display, but it is built on a flexible substrate.
+A flexible display is fundamentally the same thing as any other display, the difference being that it is built on a flexible substrate.
 This substrate could be plastic, paper, metal, or flexible glass.
 Flexible displays are typically very light, thin, and almost shatter-proof.
-Sometimes curved, bendable, and foldable displays are discussed, which are principally the same as flexible displays.
+Sometimes curved, bendable, and foldable displays are discussed, which are, in principle, the same as flexible displays.

 Why flexible displays?